remysucre/gj-vs-binary/README.md

 ## System architecture
 ![system.png](system.png)

 Because we focus on joins, we need to isolate the time spent in filtering.
 We break each query into two parts, one contains only the joins and the other only the filters.
 See [normalize](normalize.md) for an example.
+We use the filters to create intermediate tables (cached), and run the joins on these intermeditates.

+We first run the joins on the tables in DuckDB and measure run time.
+DuckDB will produce a join plan for the query which we translate into a plan for GJ.
+It's important that the binary plan is linear; we may need to instruct DuckDB to only consider linear plans.
+Using the translated plan, we run GJ and get the run time.

+## Join algorithms
+We will implement different algorithms for generic join based on which data structure we use to store the relations:
+1. Hash trie
+2. Sorted trie
+3. Flat sorted array
+4. Segmented array

+**Hash trie.** Hash trie is easy to implement, and has good support for column-wise layout.
+Indexing will also be fast since a lookup is constant time.
+However it is not very cache friendly due to pervasive random access and pointer chasing.
+Iterating over a hash table can also be slow when the table is sparse, since it takes time proportional to the *capacity* of a hash table to iterate over it.

+**Sorted trie.** Sorted trie will likely be more cache-friendly.
+It will still chase pointers, but that overhead may be neglegible.
+Adapting a column-wise layout may be challenging for sorted tries - DuckDB would convert to row-wise before sorting.
+Indexing may also carry some overhead since lookup (binary search / gallop) is $O(\log(N))$.

+**Flat sorted array.** Storing all tuples in a flat sorted array may further improve locality and eliminate pointer-chasing.
+Intersection may be slower, because we now have duplicate values for each column.

+**Segmented array.** This is the same way TACO stores sparse tensors (in CSF).
+It's pretty much the same as the sorted trie, except that the tuples themselves are stored in a single array, and instead of pointers, each trie node stores offsets to that array.
+This combines some benefits of the previous two storage formats.

 ## Tensor algebra and generic join
 Since relational algebra is equivalent to tensor algebra, the tensor algebra compiler [TACO](http://tensor-compiler.org) implements an algorithm for sparse tensor algebra that precisely coincides with generic join.
 We may therefore piggyback on TACO to answer queries.